signalfx/gdi-specification/docs/repository.md

 ### Branch protection

 - MUST have a primary branch named `main`
-- MUST NOT allow anyone (including administrators) pushing directly to `main`;
+- MUST NOT allow anyone (including administrators) pushing directly to `main`
-  **EXCEPTION:** temporarily while firefighting outstanding issues on `main` - direct push MUST be disabled as soon as the issues are resolved
 - MUST require status checks to pass before merge to `main`
 - MUST require at least one CODEOWNER to approve a PR prior to merge
 - MUST require signed commits on `main`
-- MUST allow ONLY squash or rebase merging
+- MUST NOT allow merge commit (squash or rebase merging only)

 ### Dependencies